 People are being scammed because they don’t understand how Express Entry works.
-This post introduces the basics of Express Entry, and breaks down the most common scams so that you can protect yourself.
+This post introduces the basics of the Express Entry system, and breaks down the most common scams so that you can protect yourself.
 If you are planning to immigrate to Canada, you need to read this post!

-In recent weeks, I have been receiving a number of emails from individuals overseas who have paid a lot of money to agents in order to immigrate to Canada under Express Entry.
-Usually the email states something to the effect of “I’m in the Express Entry pool, and I paid $1000 US to –insert name of agent or firm here– and yet nothing seems to be happening with my application.
-My CRS score is 338.
+In recent months, I have been receiving a number of emails from individuals overseas who have paid a lot of money to agents in order to immigrate to Canada under Express Entry.
+Usually the email from the client states something to the effect of “I’m already in the Express Entry pool, and I paid $1000 US to XYZ Company but nothing seems to be happening with my application.
+My express entry CRS score is 338.
 I’m hoping you can give me some advice.”

-It’s always a difficult conversation when I connect with them and, after quickly reviewing their personal data, deliver the news that their CRS ranking points are not high enough to ever expect to be invited to apply for Permanent Residence under Express Entry.
-By this point in time, these clients, who are usually highly skilled workers, have spent several hundred dollars on language tests and educational assessments, plus the normally large sum paid to the agent/lawyer/consultant who was supposed to be organizing their immigration to Canada.
+It’s always a difficult conversation when I connect with them and, after quickly reviewing their personal data, deliver the news that their express entry score is not high enough to ever expect to be invited to apply for Permanent Residence under Express Entry.
+By this point in time, these clients, who are usually highly skilled workers, have spent several hundred dollars to get language test results and an educational credential assessment, plus usually paid a large sum to the agent/lawyer/consultant who was supposed to be organizing their immigration to Canada.
 They have also been actively planning their future in Canada, certain that it’s just a matter of time until their number is drawn under Express Entry and they become a permanent resident.
 It’s an incredible betrayal of trust to learn that there was never any hope of immigration to Canada in the first place.

-The most common Express Entry scam plays on language and lack of understanding of how Express Entry works by the thousands of potential candidates out there.
+The Express Entry system is quite vulnerable to this scam, which plays on a lack of understanding of how Express Entry works by the thousands of potential candidates out there.
 Scammers try to convince you to turn over your hard-earned cash for the hope of immigrating to Canada.
 Let’s break it down in plain language so that you don’t ever find yourself falling victim.
 It’s all about the Comprehensive Ranking System (CRS).

 How Express Entry Works

 Express Entry is a two-step process.
-The first step is that all Express Entry candidates must qualify under the criteria for one of Canada’s three federal economic immigration programs – Federal Skilled Worker, Federal Skilled Trades Program or the Canadian Experience Class – each has its own detailed criteria.
+The first step is that all Express Entry candidates must qualify under the criteria for one of Canada’s three federal economic immigration programs.
+These are: the Federal Skilled Worker Program, the Federal Skilled Trades Program or the Canadian Experience Class – each has its own detailed criteria.
 However, there are hundreds of thousands of people worldwide who have enough express entry eligibility points to qualify under one of these programs, and thus are able to enter the Express Entry pool.
 In fact, there are far more eligible potential Express Entry candidates than Canada could ever possibly accept as immigrants.